-I practice Zen as part of my own personal development.
+As part of my personal development (Hans), I practice Zen.
 In Zen, this way of seeing things is referred to as "beginner's mind", seeing the world with fresh eyes and seeing people in the moment rather than seeing their old stories.
 Like the path of Zen, developing leadership qualities is a practice, something you do every day of your life, mindfully paying attention to your thoughts and behaviors and how they affect you and others.
 To practice Zen is to live each moment with beginner’s mind, innocent and open, curious, seeing just what is there.
 To practice leadership is no different.
 If your mind is clear, it is always ready and open to anything.
-"In the beginner's mind there are many possibilities; in the expert's, few" — Shunryu Suzuki.
+"In the beginner's mind there are many possibilities; in the expert's, few" ― Shunryu Suzuki.
 The reasoning in this statement is that once you believe you are an expert at anything, you’ve closed your mind to new information, to some degree.
 You’re no longer tuned in, listening, observing, for anything new that you may learn.
 [Photo by Sean Stratton on Unsplash]

 Our leadership services include the following areas, as well as customized learning: